jozef-slezak/jaeger-postgresql/README.md

-This is the repository that contains PostgreSQL Storage gRPC plugin for Jaeger.
+This is the repository that contains PostgreSQL [Storage gRPC plugin for Jaeger](https://github.com/jaegertracing/jaeger/pull/1461).

 > IMPORTANT: This plugin is still under development.
 We are using it internally
 > already but the way we store data in PostgreSQL can change based on what do we
 > learn about the data structure!

-The Jaeger community made a big work supporting external gRPC plugin to manage integration with external backend without merge them as part of the Jaeger Tracer.
-You can see issue [#1461](https://github.com/jaegertracing/jaeger/pull/1461).

-The plugin uses `go/mod` to manage its dependencies.

-## License

-The PostgreSQL Storage gRPC Plugin for Jaeger is an [MIT licensed](LICENSE) open source project.

 ## Compile
 In order to compile the plugin from source code you can use `go build`: